Wologman/geoNotebooks/README.md

 - I find this to be a really useful way to work and I hope to make it into a training course eventually.

-- My background is in maths and physics, but I work a lot with ecologists, it's an interesting mix.
+- My education included a lot of maths and physics, but I work a lot with ecologists.
+It's an interesting mix.
 The general philosophy here is to find ways I can merge reproducable science with advanced computational methods.

 - Currently trying to figure out a clean and easy way to deal with the setup on Linux and Windows.